KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Found 'Magic Mirror' in file `MMM-BackgroundSlideshow.js`: Replace it with `MagicMirror²`.
 2. Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Found 'omxplayer' in file `node_helper.js`: Deprecated: Try to replace it with `vlc`.

 ## [MMM-BartTimes by falafel2222](https://github.com/falafel2222/MMM-BartTimes)